ChainSafe/blst-ts/doc/structuring-addons.md

 };
 ```

 Each function has a Worker that extends `BlstAsyncWorker`.
 In this context it helps to simplify the setup/return conversions and simplifies the library structure.
 The Worker Pattern started because of the way a JS Promise is constructed.
 There is the JS side we are familiar with, and the native side is `Napi::Promise::Deferred`.
-A handle to `_deferred` needs to be maintained to resolve/reject the `Promise` so it is stored as a member of the extended `Napi::AsyncWorker`.
+A handle to `_deferred` needs to be maintained to resolve/reject the `Promise`.
+RAII manages it as a member of the extended `Napi::AsyncWorker`.
 It was done that way for clean-up as the `AsyncWorker` is designed to self-destruct after returning its value.

 ## Complex Data Types

+Because of the section above, structuring arguments becomes a lot easier.
+There are some considerations to take though.

 ## Context-Awareness